Block on Trump's Asylum Ban Upheld by Supreme Court

-According to the website Texting and Driving Safety, DWI has taken on new meaning: Driving While Intexticated.
-The site reports that in 2011, 23% of auto crashes involved cell phones, and text messaging while driving makes a crash 23x more likely.
+DWI has taken on new meaning: Driving While Intexticated.
+In 2011, 23% of auto crashes involved cell phones, and text messaging while driving makes a crash 23x more likely.
 And while Slate reports that 41 states have enacted some sort of cell phone usage while driving prohibition, the laws have had little effect on the statistics.

 Last week, the Appellate Division of the New Jersey Superior Court sought to change that, reports CBS.
 In a case that's the first of its kind, the court held that someone not in the car, sending text messages to a driver that ends up in an accident, could be liable for the accident.

 Kyle Best was texting while driving, and as a result, swerved over the double center line of the road and hit Mr. and Mrs. Kubert, who were riding a motorcycle.
 The injuries the Kuberts suffered were so serious that they both lost their left legs.
 The Kuberts and Best settled their claims out of court.
 However, the Kuberts also filed a claim against Best's friend -- Shannon Colonna -- who was texting Best at the time of the accident.

 During trial, Colonna moved for summary judgment, which the trial court granted.
 The court concluded there was no legal duty prohibiting Colonna from texting Best, even if she knew he was driving.
 Though the New Jersey Appellate Division affirmed the trial court's grant of summary judgment, it came to a different conclusion regarding text-sender liability.